How to grow Kotataberries

-Kotataberry is a blackberry cultivar selected from boysenberry, wild Pacific Northwest blackberries, an Eastern US blackberry species and loganberry.
+Kotataberry is a blackberry cultivar selected from boysenberry, wild Pacific Northwest blackberries, an Eastern US blackberry species, and loganberry.

-Kotataberry is thorny, trailing blackberry variety.
+Kotataberry is thorny, trailing the blackberry variety.
 Each year it grows new canes, which spread close to the ground, while second-year canes are the canes that bear fruits.

-The easiest method for growing kotataberries is growing them on the trellis - poles should be separated 10-20 feet (depending on the garden size, plans, size of the poles etc), with 3-4 horizontal wires.
-Wires should be positioned 2,4 and 6 feet above the ground.
+The easiest method for growing kotataberries is growing them on the trellis - poles should be separated 10-20 feet (depending on the garden size, plans, size of the poles, etc.), with 3-4 horizontal wires.
+Wires should be positioned 2,4, and 6 feet above the ground.

-Like other blackberries, kotataberries can live up to, or even more than 15 years.
-It is very vigorous plant and spreads easily - if you are not careful, and you let it spread, it can overcome other plants in the garden.
+Like other blackberries, kotataberries can live up to, or even more than, 15 years.
+It is a very vigorous plant and spreads easily - if you are not careful and you let it spread, it can overcome other plants in the garden.

-- stick wooden poles in the soil before planting the kotatas and make strong and decorative cage.
+- stick wooden poles in the soil before planting the kotatas and make strong and decorative cages.
 Plant the berries in the soil and water thoroughly.
 Depending on the size of the container, plant 2-3 kotataberries in a single container.

 Growing kotataberries is very similar to growing other blackberries: keep the soil moist, remove old canes, if days are hot and windy, add a layer of organic mulch to protect the soil and prevent excessive evaporation, add organic and NPK fertilizers in the late winter and some NPK fertilizers around or after flowering.
 And that is all.

 Kotataberries Pests and Diseases

 When grown in a mixed garden, pests and diseases on kotataberries are very rare.

 Kotataberries, like any other similar plant species, are susceptible to various pests and diseases.
 Understanding these common afflictions is vital to maintaining the health and productivity of your Kotataberry plants.